 "Since things are done in sprints of equal length, it is easier to synchronize.
-For example, if dept A needs something from dept B, it can be expected to be worked on in near future.
+For example, if department A needs something from department B, it can be expected to be worked on in near future.
 At least the progress can be followed."

 Organizational Sprint Pulse can make up for lack of Cross-Functional Teams and Stable Teams in order to keep specialization and resource management - reminiscent of pre-Scrum times.
 Explicit synchronization points can be (ab)used to move team members between teams - or to coordinate between specialized teams.
 It is not the intention of the pattern.
 Organizational Sprint Pulse is best applied for Cross-Functional Teams and Stable Teams.

 Organizational Sprint Pulse supports coordination together with Scrum of Scrums.